Kurayim/DSP_STM32F4/SpectralSubtraction/README.md

 ## Calculation of Noise Frame Count
+In this part of the code, the number of processable frames within the first 4 seconds of the audio file (the noise-only segment) is calculated based on the total number of available samples:
 ```c
   uint32_t NoiseNumSam = NOISE_SEC * SAMP_RATE;
   float32_t NumFrame = ((NoiseNumSam - FRAME_LEN) / HALF_FRAME) + 1;
   float32_t IndexFrame   = NumFrame;
 ```
+Explanation of variables:

+NOISE_SEC – duration of the noise segment in seconds (in this project, 4 seconds).

+SAMP_RATE – sampling rate of the input audio signal.

+FRAME_LEN – frame length in samples (here, 1024 samples per frame).

+HALF_FRAME – half of the frame length (512 samples), used to create a 50% overlap between consecutive frames.

+The above formula determines how many overlapping frames can be extracted from the noise portion of the signal.
+Finally, the variable IndexFrame is used as a counter to track the total number of frames available for reading and processing from the noise segment.